segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 88 November 22, 2018

+**Today's Progress**: I think I got all of the corrections made that I needed to for my WordPress theme.

 ### Day 87 November 19, 2018

 **Today's Progress**: My WordPress theme has been reviewed and I need to make one more correction to it, so I worked on that today.
 I haven't gotten it figured out yet, but I spent a good while trying.